Akron, Ohio

 Notable historic events in Akron include the passage of the Akron School Law of 1847, which created the K–12 system; the popularization of the church architectural Akron Plan, the foundation of Alcoholics Anonymous, the Akron Experiment into preventing goiters with iodized salt, the 1983 Supreme Court case City of Akron v.
 Akron Center for Reproductive Health; and portions of the 2014 Gay Games.

-A racially diverse city, it has seen noted racial relations speeches by Sojourner Truth in 1851—the Ain't I A Woman? speech; W. E. B. Du Bois in 1920; and President Bill Clinton in 1997.
-In 1914, Marcus Garvey founded the Universal Negro Improvement Association in Akron.
-Episodes of major civil unrest in Akron have included the riot of 1900, rubber strike of 1936, and the Wooster Avenue riots of 1968.
+A racially diverse city, Akron saw noted racial relations speeches by Sojourner Truth in 1851 (the Ain't I A Woman? speech), W. E. B. Du Bois in 1920, and President Bill Clinton in 1997.
+Major episodes of civil unrest in Akron have included the riot of 1900, rubber strike of 1936, the Wooster Avenue riots of 1968, and the 2022 protests surrounding the killing of Jayland Walker.

 History

+The first settler in the Akron area was Major Miner Spicer, who came from Groton, Connecticut.
+He built a log cabin in the forest in 1810, and became the region's first citizen.
+In June 1811, Spicer sent for his family, who came that same year by ox teams accompanied by Capt.
+Amos Spicer and Paul Williams.